 Mallacoota Kindergarten was damaged significantly after heavy rainfall in January 2020.
 The site had suffered damage from smoke and ash during the New Year's Eve bushfires, which destroyed dozens of homes in Mallacoota and isolated the community for many days.

-The kindergarten has up to 24 children enrolled across three and four-year-old kinder for 2021.
+The kindergarten had up to 24 children enrolled across three and four-year-old kinder in 2021.
 It is owned by the East Gippsland Shire Council and operated by YMCA Ballarat.

 A temporary facility was established at the Mallacoota P-12 College while the council undertook remediation works and the children returned to their original kindergarten building.
 But a long-term solution was needed.

 On 27 February 2020, the Minister for Education announced up to $2.5 million to establish or reinstate a new kindergarten in Mallacoota as soon as possible.
-The new kindergarten will be established using modular construction to ensure it is available as soon as possible.
+The new kindergarten was established using modular construction to ensure it was up and running as soon as possible.

-When it is completed, the community will have a modern facility with new playground, landscaping and car parking on the Mallacoota P-12 site.
-This co-location will offer benefits for children, families and the staff of the two education services.
+The community now have a modern facility with a new playground, landscaping and car parking on the Mallacoota P-12 site.
+This co-location benefits children, families and the staff of the two education services.

 In 2020, the Minister for Education announced up to $2.5 million to establish or reinstate a new kindergarten in Mallacoota.